Home » Autism Advocacy » Center Stage: Famous People With Autism

 Dr. Grandin began speaking at the age of three-and-a-half after several speech therapy sessions.
 Dr. Grandin says that, in her early life, she was teased, bullied, and considered “weird” by her school peers.

-Her friends consisted of those who shared the same interests as her such as horses, electronics, or model rockets.
+Her friends were those who shared her interests, such as horses, electronics, or model rockets.
 She describes her mom and her teachers as being important figures in her life who encouraged her interests.

 Greta Thunberg